Cranial Technologies

 The truth is that there is no right or wrong answer to when parent's should be concerned about flat spots.

-We proudly offer free head shape evaluations handled by our highly-trained clinicians who see hundreds of plagiocephaly patients each year.
+We proudly offer no cost evaluation handled by our highly trained clinicians who see hundreds of plagiocephaly patients each year.

-Yes, they're 100% free and require no commitment to treatment whatsoever!
+Yes, they're 100% no-cost and require no commitment to treatment whatsoever!

 How do I know if my baby needs helmet therapy?